THE STATE OF COVID-19: COVID Passports

 Both vaccines currently available in America require two shots, in the shoulder, given several weeks apart.
 For more specific information on them, please visit the CDC’s page on the vaccines.
-Perhaps update with J&J; one shot!

 Because both of these are two-step vaccinations, tracking is critical.
 Without both shots, you are not fully vaccinated.
 And you cannot mix shots.
 If your first shot is the Moderna vaccine, your second cannot be a Pfizer shot; it must be Moderna.
-(Are we sure?)

-This issue has mandated a more organized tracking process.
+This has mandated a more organized tracking process.
 Most people receive a card after their first shot.
 This card serves two purposes: